Bridging the gap between academia and industry

-Partnering with leading research institutes and universities, our academic programmes help young researchers apply machine learning in an industrial context.
+Partnering with leading research institutes and universities, our academic programs help young researchers apply machine learning in an industrial context.

 Learning with minimal supervision

 While supervised learning requires large annotated datasets for model training, machine learning with minimal supervision uses unlabeled data and requires minimal human intervention.
-Minimal supervision approaches, such as semi-supervised, self-supervised, active learning, and uncertainty modelling, use other learning frameworks to improve accuracy.
-These methods are relevant where manual labelling is time-intensive or costly.
+Minimal supervision approaches, such as semi-supervised, self-supervised, active learning, and uncertainty modeling, use other learning frameworks to improve accuracy.
+These methods are relevant where manual labeling is time-intensive or costly.